tanthanh85/network-automation-course/modules/06_IoC/theory6.md

 ## 4. Configuration Push: Deploying the Desired State with Netmiko

-After generating the configuration, the next crucial step in IaC is to push it to the network devices.
+After generating the configuration, the next crucial step in IaC is to push it to the network devices by SSH (e.g. Netmiko), Restconf, Netconf, Cisco NSO,...
 This is the "Deploy" stage of your pipeline.
 We will use **Netmiko** for this, as you've learned in Module 3.

 *   **Why Netmiko for IaC (in this context)?**
     *   **Simplicity:** It's straightforward to use for pushing CLI configurations.